Roland09/TerrainAlign/README.md

 # TerrainAlign
  Examples of Terrain Alignment for Unity.

+ Important:
-Important: This is only experimental so far, backup your terrain!
+ This is only experimental so far, install into a new project or backup your terrain!